Lab-Brat/labbrat.net/content/blog/send_emails_from_terminal.md

 sudo emerge --ask --quiet-build mail-mta/msmtp
 ```

-Create a configuation file in `~/.msmtprc` with content below:
+Create a configuration file in `~/.msmtprc` with content below:
 ```
 defaults
 auth           on